-The XRD patterns samples revealed the presence of the orthorhombic FASnI3 phase (space group Amm2) as major crystalline phase, and monocline SnI_2 .
-Additional crystalline reflections were detected after annealing at T =
+The XRD patterns samples revealed the presence of the orthorhombic ForSnI3 phase (space group Amm2) as major crystalline phase, and monocline SnI2.
+Additional crystalline reflections were detected after annealing at T = 150° C and the formation of non-crystalline phases was observed after annealing at T = 230° C as confirmed by the morphological analysis.
+The addition of Sr-ions shifted the positions of crystalline reflections towards higher diffraction angles; the shift was explained by the incorporation of the Sr2+-ions into the perovskite structure.

-150°C and the formation of non-crystalline phases was observed after annealing at T = 230°C as confirmed by the morphological analysis.
-The addition of Sr-ions shifted the positions of crystalline reflections towards higher diffraction angles; the shift was explained by the incorporation of the Sr2+-ions into the perovskite structure and related to variations in lattice parameters and unit cell volume of the ForSi phase.
-The static thermogravimetric measurements under nitrogen at T = 85°C revealed a decrease of the weight loss rate at increasing the Srcontent and for x = 0.1 a barely measurable weight loss was recorded.
-On the other hand, the measurements at T = 150°C revealed an increase of the weight loss rate at increasing the Sr-ions into the composition possibly due to formation of Sr-I ionic bonds which are weaker than the Sn-I covalent bonds.
+The static thermogravimetric measurements under nitrogen at T = 85° C revealed a decrease of the weight loss rate at increasing the Sr-content and for x = 0.1 a barely measurable weight loss was recorded.
+On the other hand, the measurements at T = 150° C revealed an increase of the weight loss rate at increasing the Sr-ions into the composition possibly due to formation of Sr-I ionic bonds which are weaker than the Sn-I covalent bonds.

-The optical adsorption spectra displayed a sharp absorption in infrared region which decreases from 1015nm (x = 0.0) to 950-960nm (x = 0.1) and a decrease of the absorbance background in the optical profiles possibly due to a decrease of the population of the scattering centers.
+The optical adsorption spectra displayed a sharp absorption in infrared region which decreases from 1015nm (x = 0.0) to 950-960nm (x = 0.1).
 The Tauc plots revealed a direct semiconducting behavior with band energy gaps in the range of 1.31eV and 1.34eV.
-The photoluminescence (PL) spectra (excitation wavelength λ{exc} = 380nm) showed emission bands at ~845nm, ~920nm and ~969nm respectively whereas at λ{exc} = 500nm emission peaks at ~681nm, ~1063nm and ~1085nm were detected with additional emission peaks shifting from ~ 830 nm for x = 0.0 till ~ 840 nm for x = 0.1and increasing PL-intensity.
-The increase of the intensity of the photoluminescence response can open new field of application for Sr- containing For-Sn-I perovskites beyond photovoltaic and solar cells.
+The photoluminescence (PL) spectra (excitation wavelength λ{exc} = 380nm) showed emission bands above 1000nm and an increase of the PL-intensity at increasing the Sr-content.
+The increase of the intensity of the photoluminescence response can open new field of application for Sr-containing For-Sn-I perovskites beyond photovoltaic and solar cells.